Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: Background

 Following Delisle, we will suppose the lines appearing in both $R_1$ and $R_2$ are ordered to appear first in each parallel class, followed by the lines in $R_1$ and not $R_2$, and then the lines in $R_2$ and not $R_1$.
 The remaining lines, those not in either $R_1$ and $R_2$, appear last.
 Say that there are $x_i$ lines in parallel class $i$ and $R_1\cap R_2$, there are $y_i$ lines in parallel class~$i$ and $R_1\setminus R_2$, and there are $z_i$ lines in parallel class~$i$ and $R_2\setminus R_1$.
 We use the notation $[[x_1,y_1,z_1],[x_2,y_2,z_2],[x_3,y_3,z_3],[x_4,y_4,z_4]]$ to denote the form of $R_1$ and $R_2$.
 By Proposition~\ref{prop2reltypes}, without loss of generality the possible forms can be taken to be one of the five cases

 Furthermore, Delisle used a counting argument to rule out cases~2 and~4~\cite[pg.~17]{delisle2010search}.
 Thus, Delisle's search focused on cases 1, 3, and~5.
 Interestingly, using our approach a SAT solver rules out cases 2, 3, and~4 in a few seconds each.
-Given case~3 was ruled out by Delisle using 23 days of compute time, the SAT solver shows its strength at uncovering contradictions by ruling out case~3 relatively quickly.
-At the end of Section~\ref{sec:results} we present a less computational argument ruling out case~3 that was found independently from the SAT computation.
+Given case~3 was ruled out by Delisle using 23 days of compute time, the SAT solver shows its strength at uncovering contradictions by ruling out case~3 quite quickly.
+At the end of Section~\ref{sec:results}, we also give an argument using no search and a short computation that rules out case~3.
+We found this argument independently of the SAT computation.